benmarwick/atom-for-scholarly-writing-with-markdown/example.md

 1. Assuming that you have a `.bib` file in the same directory as the `.md` file, and that file has details in it, then in your Markdown document, type `[` then `@` and then the first few characters of the bibtex key, and choose which item to autocomplete, like this:  `[@marwick_computational_2016]`

 2. Or, when writing your `.md` file, press `Control` + `z` to get the Zotero search bar to pop up.
-Then type in the seach bar and choose the item you want.
+Then type in the search bar and choose the item you want.
 Press `Enter` and you'll get a bibtex key like this in your text: `@marwick_computational_2016` You will still need to paste the full bibtex record into your local `.bib` file.

 ## Citation Syntax